hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 # RBAC Authorization

-> Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.
+> Role-Based Access Control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an enterprise.

 ## Table of Contents